Your ability to sell video production services determines how well your business does. So it’s definitely worth your time to master some techniques.

 2. Free Gift

 The kind of gift you offer should depend on the budget of the video in question.
-For a $5000 video, you could consider giving a 24 inch television like this Vizio.
-For a $2000 video, you might consider offering their finished video on a thumb drive.
+For a $5000 video, you could consider giving an inexpensive 22 inch television.
 Other perks to consider: Free SEO work on the video; A Sony Blu-Ray player like this one.

 You might offer to film an interview of an older family member.
 This freebie could lead to a paying Video Biography.
 Another gift you might offer is a Roku Streaming Media Player (subscription not included).
 Keep it video oriented.
 Use your imagination.
 Build the cost of the “freebie” into your bid.